Yesterday, we held a webinar exploring if employee retention is still a realistic KPI for modern People and Talent functions.

 Once you’ve accepted your staff aren’t going to be sticking around for long, a faster ramp-up period is crucial.

 And why not be proactive?
 This is a great opportunity to look at the ‘dead zone’ between pre-boarding and onboarding.
 Use this time to outline what your new hire can expect from the company.
-Especially unspoken, less obvious office etiquettes like how to use Slack or what are the boundaries for expenses.
+Especially unspoken, less obvious office etiquettes like how to use Slack or what the boundaries are for expenses.
 Setting clear parameters well before day one will create a sense of belonging faster.
 This will dramatically shorten up your ramping period.

 Creating meaningful work